untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

   requested`, instead of weighting the quotas by screen area — the pre-weighting rule, byte for byte, for an A/B of what the weighting moves.
 (With `disableChunkCull` and this off, the chunks no view keeps carry the minimum screen area and are cut first on a truncated frame.)
+- `GaussianDebugOptions.shared.disablePaging` loads every `.untoldgs` whole-resident whatever its size (at the next load); `freezePaging` holds every paged entity's resident set — no read, no eviction — so the image is a function of the camera alone, for bisecting;
+  `disablePageFade` shows an arriving tier at once; `residencyDebugTint` colours each splat of a paged entity by its chunk's resident fraction (green whole, red head-only).
+The knobs live on `GaussianPagingPolicy`: `pagingThresholdBytesOverride` (0 pages every chunked asset — the editor's "simulate paging"), `residencyBudgetBytesOverride`, the hold-off, surplus, minimum-residency and reload-cooldown ticks, the per-tick read and byte caps, the commit cap and budget (`maxCommitsPerTick`, 4096 tiers, is the ceiling; `commitBudget`, 0.5 ms, is how long a tick keeps mapping landed tiers past the first — a fill is bounded by the clock, thousands of tiers a frame while the pool has room and the reads keep up; the tiers a tick maps therefore depend on the machine and are not reproducible run to run, and `commitBudget = .infinity` restores the count-only bound — the test fixtures and the benchmarks pin it so; `GaussianPagingStats.deferredTiers` counts the landed tiers a tick left for the next one),
+  `fadeFrames`, `verifyPagedChunkCRC`.
+On a paged entity `disableChunkCull` forces only the resident ranks (a chunk no view keeps is never demanded, so its ranks never load), `disableWorkingSetBudget` wants every rank of every demanded chunk and sizes the set to the pool (a debug A/B, not a shipping mode: 65,536 tiers of 256 ranks is a 16.7 M-splat set), `disableScreenWeightedQuotas` wants the uniform rule's ranks at the fill scale over the demanded counts (not at the read-back cap, which scales the resident ranks and would have the wants chase residency) while the demand keeps the real area, and `disableHZBOcclusionCull` demands and loads occluded chunks.
+- `GaussianDebugOptions.shared.gaussianLevelMode` chooses how an entity with per-chunk coarse levels draws: `.auto` (the level rule), `.fineOnly` (the fine records only — byte for byte the frame of a file without a coarse section, the A/B of what the levels change) or `.coarseOnly` (every chunk at its coarsest available level, the twin comparison); `disableLevelCrossFade` switches levels at once instead of over 16 frames; `levelDebugTint` colours every splat by its chunk's level (white fine, yellow level 1, red level 2, over the residency tint).
+  `GaussianRuntimeLimits.maxSplatsPerPixelOverride` moves the density floor (0 or a non-finite value switches it off; nil restores 1), `GaussianPagingPolicy.coarseBudgetFractionOverride` the share of the residency budget the coarse records may take.
+Under `disableScreenWeightedQuotas` the levels are off (every chunk fine, no tag bits); under `disableWorkingSetBudget` the frame fits, so only the density floor can still pick a coarse level, and the pager wants every rank of every demanded chunk whatever its level.
 - A `.ply` asset, or a `.untoldgs` decoded on the CPU because the decode kernel is unavailable (or expanded once at load because the per-chunk kernels are), has no chunk table and keeps the per-splat cull over its whole encoded buffer.

 ## Per-entity splat limit

-A `.untoldgs` splat keeps 16 bytes plus its spherical harmonics resident (see the table above), so the runtime caps one entity at `GaussianRuntimeLimits.maxSplatsPerEntity`: 20,000,000 splats on Apple Vision Pro, iPhone, iPad and Apple TV (320 MB of records, 1.2 GB with degree-3 harmonics), 40,000,000 on the Mac.
+A `.untoldgs` splat keeps 16 bytes plus its spherical harmonics resident (see the table above) up to the paging threshold, and above it only what fits the page pool — so the runtime caps one entity at `GaussianRuntimeLimits.maxSplatsPerEntity`, 20,000,000 splats on Apple Vision Pro, iPhone, iPad and Apple TV (a 256 MiB pool holds every head of such an asset without harmonics; with degree-3 harmonics a slot is 15 KiB and the pool holds most of the heads, so cook Apple Vision Pro assets at degree 2 or below), 40,000,000 on the Mac (where a 20 M asset without harmonics stays whole-resident below the 512 MiB threshold and pages with harmonics).
 The whole-buffer path — a `.ply`, or a `.untoldgs` decoded whole because the per-chunk kernels are unavailable — keeps about 60 bytes per splat (the 48-byte record and three 4-byte visible indices) plus harmonics, so it keeps the lower cap, `GaussianRuntimeLimits.maxWholeBufferSplatsPerEntity`: 5,242,880 splats on Apple Vision Pro,